leo007-htun/bpmn_assistant_cyber3d/TECHNICAL_ARCHITECTURE_REPORT.md

 These are the available ontology paths:
 {available_ontologies}

-First, provide a **short, brief and succinct explanation** of which parts of the BPMN need what kinds of security ontologies and why.
+First, provide a short explanation of which parts of the BPMN need what kinds of security ontologies and why.
-And what you have added to the BPMN.

 Then, return a JSON object with this exact structure:
 {{